Firstly, and by way of background, the concept of institutional misandry has been described as:

 Rape & Domestic Violence Services Australia Senior staff and Board members are all women.
 In the year ending 30 June 2015 the organisation was the recipient of $8,194,146 in government grant funding, out of a total annual income of $8,795,650.
 Their main expense was ‘Salaries and On-costs’ at $7,502,877 (Source)

 Australia’s National Research Organisation for Women’s Safety Limited (ANROWS).
 Oh, and look, 80% of Board members are women as are all of the staff listed in their web site.
-I guess that’s to be expected given that men bash women, lack the capacity for empathy, and are thus are clearly unconcerned about women’s safety so why would you want them working here?
+I guess that’s to be expected given that I read that men bash women, lack the capacity for empathy, and are thus are clearly unconcerned about women’s safety … so why oh why would they want men working there?
 Oh, but wait, wouldn’t that be sexist stereotyping?
+And what of equal employment opportunity?

 The Centre is listed in the ACNC register here.
 That’s just as well as there does not appear to be any financial details provided in their web site, and only vague information about who is running the organisation – and how.
 The Centre employs 12 f/t employees, 20 p/t employees, and three casuals.